Thekkumbhagam

-Thekkumbhagam or Thekkumbhagom is the southern border town of Paravur municipality in the Kollam district of Kerala, India.
-It is located at the Southern tip of Kollam's coastal area.
+Thekkumbhagam or Thekkumbhagom is the western coastal town of Paravur municipality in the Kollam district of Kerala, India.
+It is located at the South-western tip of Kollam's coastal area.
 It is in the Arabian Sea coast.
 Thekkumbhagam-Kappil estuary point in the Kollam-Thiruvananthapuram coastal border is one of the emerging tourism spots in the state.
-On 1936, during formation, Thekkumbhagam was one of the 9 territories of Paravur Panchayath.
+On 1936, during formation, Thekkumbhagam was one of the nine territories of Paravur Panchayath.
 Thekkumbhagam estuary is one among the twin estuary points in Paravur.
 The other one is Pozhikara estuary.

 Thekkumbhagam is a famous shooting spot now.
 Few shots of Aamir Khan's latest Laal Singh Chaddha done at Thekkumbhagam during December 2019.

-Estuary in Paravur Thekkumbhagam
+Estuary of Paravur

-Paravur landmass' 3 sides are surrounded by water bodies - Paravur Lake, Nadayara Lake and Arabian Sea.
-Both north and south tips of Paravur town is having peninsula and estuary.
-Thekkumbhagam is at south of Paravur.
-Thekkumbhagam estuary is the most crowd-pulling estuary in the state.
-It is located at the borders of Kollam-Thiruvananthapuram districts.
+Paravur's three sides are surrounded by water bodies - Paravur Lake, Nadayara Lake and Arabian Sea.
+The town's north and south tips each have a peninsula and estuary.
+Thekkumbhagam is at its south, where its estuary draws the biggest crowds in the state.
+It is located at the south-western coastal border of Kollam-Thiruvananthapuram districts.
 A beach in this location attracts crowds every day.
 The estuary can be accessed by travelling through Paravur-Kappil-Varkala road.